Jorge Polanco Player Props: Twins vs. White Sox

-After going 0-for-3 in his most recent game, Jorge Polanco and the Minnesota Twins face the Chicago White Sox (who will start Dylan Cease) at 7:10 PM ET on Wednesday.
+After going 2-for-4 in his last game, Jorge Polanco and the Minnesota Twins face the Chicago White Sox (who will hand the ball to Lucas Giolito) at 2:10 PM ET on Thursday.

-In his most recent game he had a hitless performance (0-for-3) against the White Sox.
+He had two hits (going 2-for-4) in his last appearance against the White Sox.

 Jorge Polanco Game Info & Props vs. the White Sox